It Hurts So Good: Millie Jackson version

-Millie Jackson's recording charted at #24 on the Billboard Hot 100 and #3 on what was then called R&B Singles.
-It was used as the title track of her second album, It Hurts So Good.
+American R&B and soul artist Millie Jackson's recording, named "Hurts So Good", charted at #24 on the US Billboard Hot 100 and #3 on what was then called the Billboard R&B Singles chart.
+It was used as the title track of her second album, It Hurts So Good (1973).

 Charts

 Susan Cadogan version

-Susan Cadogan released a reggae cover version of the song later that year retitled as "Hurt So Good", which featured bassist Boris Gardiner and the Zap Pow horns.
+Jamaican reggae singer Susan Cadogan released a reggae cover version of the song later that year retitled as "Hurt So Good", which featured bassist Boris Gardiner and the Zap Pow horns.
 It was released to little effect in Jamaica on Lee Perry's new 'Perries' record label, but was released in the UK by Dennis Harris's DIP International label.
 Magnet Records picked up the single and it went on to reach the top 5 of the UK Singles Chart, with Cadogan flying to London to promote the single, including a television appearance on Top of the Pops.

 Charts

 Jimmy Somerville version

-Former Bronski Beat lead singer Jimmy Somerville covered the song in 1995, also titled as "Hurt So Good".
-It charted at #15 on the UK Singles Chart.
+Former Bronski Beat lead singer Jimmy Somerville covered the song in 1995, titled on single as "Hurt So Good", while "Hurts So Good" on the respective album, Dare to Love (1995).
+It was produced by Stephen Hague and released by London Records, peaking at #15 on the UK Singles Chart.
+An accompanying video was directed by Russell Young and produced by Nick Verden for Atlas Films.

+Critical reception

+Pan-European magazine Music & Media wrote, "Somerville = Summer In The City.
+The heat-proof current single, pop reggae tune 'Hurts So Good' will escort all citizens on their way to and from the beach."